-- Antitrust: has experience in trying and settling complex antitrust and Federal Trade Commission (FTC) disputes.
-Since joining JAMS, Judge Denlow brokered a $97.5 million settlement in a multidistrict antitrust suit against producers of potash, a $4.8 million settlement involving the containerboard and corrugated paper industry and a $39 million settlement involving liquid crystal display (LCD) panels.
+- Antitrust: experience in settling complex antitrust and Federal Trade Commission (FTC) disputes.
+Since joining JAMS, Judge Denlow facilitated a $97.5 million settlement in a multidistrict antitrust suit against producers of potash, a $4.8 million settlement involving the containerboard and corrugated paper industry and a $39 million settlement involving liquid crystal display (LCD) panels.

 - Civil Rights: as a judge settled hundreds of civil rights claims against municipalities and other government entities.
-At JAMS, Judge Denlow settled the City of Chicago’s largest ever single plaintiff action, in addition to several multi-million dollar §1983 claims involving failure to provide medical care following arrest, false imprisonment and sexual harassment by a police officer.
+At JAMS, Judge Denlow settled the City of Chicago’s largest ever single plaintiff action, in addition to several multi-million dollar §1983 claims.

-- Class Actions: has settled over 120 class actions/cases, including cases under the Fair Debt Collection Practices Act (FDCPA), securities fraud, Truth in Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Labor Standards Act (FLSA), Telephone Consumer Protection Act (TCPA), antitrust, state law consumer fraud and related attorney fee issues.
-His total JAMS class action settlements exceed $500,000,000.
+- Class Actions: has mediated over 200 class action lawsuits since joining JAMS, including cases under the Illinois Biometric Privacy Act ("BIPA"), data breach, Fair Debt Collection Practices Act (FDCPA), securities fraud, Truth in Lending Act (TILA), Fair Credit Reporting Act (FCRA), Fair Labor Standards Act (FLSA), Telephone Consumer Protection Act (TCPA), antitrust, consumer false advertising and labeling claims, and related attorney fee issues.
+His total JAMS class action settlements exceed $650,000,000.

-- Employment: settled hundreds of employment cases involving discrimination claims (age, sex, disability, race, Family and Medical Leave Act (FMLA), and retaliation), breach of employment contracts, EEOC, class actions, employment contract disputes, employee benefits, executive compensation, employment-related torts, labor-management disputes, non-competition, trade secrets, and numerous FLSA class actions.
+- Employment: settled hundreds of employment cases involving discrimination claims (age, sex, disability, race, Family and Medical Leave Act (FMLA), and retaliation), breach of employment contracts, EEOC, class actions, employment contract disputes, employee benefits, executive compensation, employment-related torts, non-competition agreements, trade secrets, and numerous FLSA class actions.

-- ERISA: pre-suit settlement for recovery of pension payments made in error to owner of acquired business, ERISA class actions, disability insurance policy claims under ERISA and union trust fund actions.
+- ERISA: settled a number of ERISA retirement and employee class actions, disability insurance policy claims, and union trust fund actions.

-- Federal: Managed the full docket of federal cases for 16.5 years.
+- Federal: Managed a full docket of federal cases for 16.5 years in Chicago.

-- Insurance: bad faith, coverage, property damage, reinsurance, subrogation suits, and related disputes under a wide variety of insurance policies.
+- Insurance: settled coverage, property damage, reinsurance, subrogation, bad faith and related disputes under a wide variety of insurance policies.

-- Intellectual Property: settled a $10 million dollar trademark dispute; settled numerous patent cases involving high-tech and low-tech patents; settled trademark cases involving names, logos, packaging, and a full range of copyright infringement cases.
+- Intellectual Property: settled numerous patent cases involving high-tech and low-tech patents; trademark cases involving names, logos, packaging, and licensing agreements; and a full range of copyright infringement cases.

-- Professional Liability: accountant, architect, directors/officers and legal malpractice claims and fee disputes.
+- Professional Liability: settled accountant, architect, directors/officers and legal malpractice claims and fee disputes.

-- Real Property: settled a number of breach of contract, construction defect and real estate partnership breakups.
+- Real Property: settled a number of real estate partnership breakups, breach of contract, and real estate valuation disputes.

-- Securities: settled a major securities fraud action for $28 million involving numerous parties and insurance companies, settled 10b-5 class actions, breach of fiduciary duty, fraud, stock options backdating, and stockholder derivative actions and was an active securities law litigator.
+- Securities: securities fraud 10b-5 class actions, breach of fiduciary duty, fraud, stock options backdating, and stockholder derivative actions and was an active securities law litigator.